Dwayne Hickman: Television guest appearances

 Hickman appeared in the episode "Run Sheep Run" on Combat! as a soldier who froze during an attack by a German machine gun nest.

-Hickman had a supporting part in the 1967 comedy Doctor, You've Got to Be Kidding!.
-He starred in the 1967 pilot for We'll Take Manhattan, but it was not picked up.
-Neither was Missy's Men.
+He had a supporting part in the 1967 comedy Doctor, You've Got to Be Kidding!.
+He starred in the 1967 pilot for We'll Take Manhattan and the 1968 pilot for Missy's Men, but neither was picked up for broadcast.

-He also appeared as a guest panelist on Match Game in 1975.
+Hickman also appeared as a guest panelist on Match Game in 1975.

-Hickman guest-starred on Vacation Playhouse, Ironside, Insight, The Flying Nun, My Friend Tony, Walt Disney's Wonderful World of Color ("My Dog, the Thief"), Mod Squad, Love, American Style, Karen, Kolchak: The Night Stalker, Perry Mason and Ellery Queen.
+He guest-starred on Vacation Playhouse; Ironside; Insight; The Flying Nun; My Friend Tony; Walt Disney's Wonderful World of Color ("My Dog, the Thief"); Mod Squad; Love, American Style; Karen; Kolchak: The Night Stalker; Perry Mason; and Ellery Queen.
 He reprised his most famous role in Whatever Happened to Dobie Gillis?, a one-shot pilot, and appeared in the TV movie Don't Push, I'll Charge When I'm Ready (1977).

 Later career

-Hickman found his future in entertainment behind the scenes, being involved in production roles.
+Hickman found his future in entertainment behind the scenes, becoming involved in production roles.
 From 1977 to 1988, Hickman served as a programming executive at CBS.
 He took time out for a cameo in the TV movie High School U.S.A.
 (1983).

 Hickman reprised his role of Dobie in the TV movie Bring Me the Head of Dobie Gillis (1988).
 His autobiography is titled Forever Dobie.
-That year, he guest-starred in Win, Lose or Draw.
+That year, he guest-starred on Win, Lose or Draw.